 - Blinded Manuscript (submitted as a single pdf)

 - Remove author names, institutions, Math Circle name, and city location of Math Circle.
 Replace Math Circle name with “City Math Circle,” city location with “Town” or “Region,” and author names with “Author(s).”

 - Do not add any photos that identify the Circle leaders or otherwise would make the program identifiable.
 You can add text describing the photo and the photo will be added back to the manuscript prior to publication.

 - Source file (Word or LaTeX)

-- Any multimedia files linked within the manuscript.
+- Any multimedia files (images, videos, and worksheets) linked within the manuscript.
 All other supplemental files should be included in an appendix within the manuscript.